Docs

 --config <path>, -cPath to alien.ts/alien.js/alien.json file or directory

---output-dir <dir>, -oOutput directory for build artifacts
+--output-dir <dir>, -oOutput directory for build files

 --targets <targets>Target OS/architecture combinations (comma-separated)